jorgemarti/Telemedomai/README.md

 ## Documentation

-The project's documentation at the moment can only be found in Spainsh at the thesis report, which can be found at repository.
+The project's documentation at the moment is only given in Spainsh at the thesis report, which can be found at repository.
 English translation of the functional parts will be available soon at the repository's wiki.

 Thank you for your interest,